Boston Employment Immigration Attorney

 Applicants for employment residency in most of the above categories are required to process a Labor Certification Application (LCA) through their employers using a procedure called PERM processing.
 The purpose of this certification is to certify that:

 - The alien employee will not be taking any jobs from U.S. workers;

 - The salary (prevailing wage) and conditions of the job offered are the prevailing in the industry and location and therefore will not negatively impact the wages and labor conditions for U.S. workers; and

 - The petitioning company or employer has the ability to pay the alien the prevailing wage.

-There are several categories for this visa, which is processed in the following order of preference, as established by the regulations:
+Employment-based Green Cards, like most Green Cards are subject to yearly quotas or limits and are processed by categories in the following order of preference, as established by the regulations:

 - Aliens of Extraordinary Ability in the sciences, arts, education, business, or athletics; such as outstanding researchers, professors, artists, executives, athletes, and multinational managers and executives.

 - Candidates in the first preference can petition for permanent residency without a sponsor and without going through the lengthy labor certification process.

 - Aliens holding advanced degrees with an approved Labor Certification Application (LCA)

 - Qualified alien physicians who will practice medicine in underserved areas of the U.S.